A personal design challenge to re-brand a pivotal feminist organisation in five days for International Women's Day 2022.

 To view the full brand audit click here.

-Changes in internal branding involved making mission, values, goals and culture clearer and more prominent on digital platforms.
-On the website this was done through a re-structuring of pages and the navigation menu, clearer headlining, more concise, reduced or bolder text and more visuals to indicate content (e.g. via inclusion of icons).
+In order to make key brand messages more prominent the website was updated via a re-structuring/designing of pages and the navigation menu, clearer headlining, more concise, reduced or bolder text and more visuals to indicate content.
 Additionally an inclusion of a video on the homepage helps to summarise all aspects of internal branding.
 On Instagram this involved creating a more consistent visual style, inclusion of a link tree and highlighting key internal branding elements via stories.

 text